Tuning orcharhino

 # orcharhino-installer --foreman-proxy-plugin-remote-execution-script-mode pull-mqtt

-Note that your orcharhino Server or orcharhino Proxy can only use one transport mode, either SSH or MQTT.
+Note that your orcharhino Server or orcharhino Proxy Server can only use one transport mode, either SSH or MQTT.

 2. Create a config file to increase the default number of hosts accepted by the MQTT service: